 The closing of the Merger is conditioned upon Univax's receipt of an opinion from its counsel that the Merger will be treated for federal income tax purposes as a reorganization with the result that no gain or loss will be recognized to holders of Univax Common Stock upon their receipt of NABI Common Stock.
-There are, however, no assurances that the Internal Revenue Service ("IRS") will not challenge such treatment and that any such challenge would not be successful.
+There are, however, no assurances that the Internal Revenue Service ("IRS") will not challenge such treatment, and if it were so to challenge, there can be no assurance that such a challenge would not be successful.
 Neither NABI nor Univax intends to seek a ruling from the IRS as to the tax consequences of the Merger.

 The Boards of Directors of NABI and Univax considered the foregoing possibilities, and the Board of Directors of NABI also considered the impact on NABI's short-term operating performance which will result from the Merger.
 After such consideration and consideration of the factors listed under "The Merger--Recommendation of NABI's Board of Directors; Reasons for and Advantages of the Merger and --Recommendation of Univax's Board of Directors; Reasons for and Advantages of the Merger," the Boards of Directors of NABI and Univax determined that the Merger is in the best interests of their respective companies and stockholders and approved the Merger Agreement.
 The Boards of Directors also unanimously recommend that their respective stockholders vote in favor of the Merger Agreement.
 In so doing, the Board of Directors of NABI relied in part on the opinion of Raymond James and the Board of Directors of Univax relied in part on the opinion of Robertson Stephens.
 At the time, Raymond James and Robertson Stephens made a market in the Common Stock of NABI and Univax, respectively, and thereby may have a financial interest in the Merger.
-Currently, Robertson Stephens also makes a market in the Common Stock of NABI.
+Currently, Raymond James makes a market in the Common Stock of Univax as well and Robertson Stephens makes a market in the Common Stock of NABI as well.
 In the ordinary course of business, Raymond James and Robertson Stephens actively trade in NABI Common Stock and Univax Common Stock for their own accounts and for the accounts of customers and, accordingly, may at any time hold a long or short position in such securities.
 Although Robertson Stephens has already received a fee for rendering its opinion, it will be entitled to a more substantial fee for financial advisory services contingent upon completion of the Merger.